slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Every society honors its live conformists and its dead troublemakers."
 -- Marshall McLuhan*

+> *"Free people make free choices.
+Free choices mean you have unequal outcomes.
+You can have freedom or you can have equal outcomes.
+You can’t have both." (...)
-> *"Populism is what we call democracy when we don’t like the outcome."
+"Populism is what we call democracy when we don’t like the outcome."
 -- Naval Ravikant*

 > *"Love your neighbour, yet don’t pull down your hedge."